ScienceParkStudyGroup/rna-seq-lesson/_episodes/07-functional-enrichment.md

 questions:
 - "What are factor levels and why is it important for different expression analysis?"
 objectives:
+- "Add extensive gene annotations using Ensembl API queried using the `biomartr` package. "
 - "Be able to perform a gene set enrichment analysis (GSEA) using a list of differentially expressed genes."
+- "Be able to perform an over representation analysis (ORA) using a list of differentially expressed genes."
 keypoints:
 - "ORA can...."

 ---

 # Table of Contents
 <!-- MarkdownTOC autolink="True" levels="1,2,3" -->